-New technologies make it possible to considerably optimize the daily life of travelers and managers.
+New technologies make it possible to considerably optimize the daily life of travellers and managers.
 From a certain number of employees, it is in a company’s interest to adopt an innovative management tool.
 An intelligent business travel management solution centralizes and automates business travel tasks while ensuring compliance with the company’s travel policy in place.

 These solutions help you better manage business expenses, they give you more control over current or future expenses, and ultimately help you reduce business travel costs.

 Automating and centralizing tasks and data to simplify business travel: this is the problem that Expensya solves.
 With its expense management solution, Expensya also revolutionizes the management of expense reports a time-consuming and very complicated process.
 From a smartphone photo, receipts are scanned, analyzed and sent for validation.
-An unprecedented gain in freedom and productivity for travelers as well as managers.
+An unprecedented gain in freedom and productivity for travellers as well as managers.

 5. Define a clear budget